 You’ve decided you want the edge that occlusion training provides.
-Whether you want bigger, stronger muscles, improved performance on the pitch, faster recovery from training or from accident or surgery, you’re ready to get started.
+Whether you want bigger, stronger muscles, improved performance on the pitch, faster recovery from training or accident or surgery, you’re ready to get started.
 You’ve bought your Hytro TechWear and it’s time to strap in.

 The first thing to do is to read our health advice.
 If we suggest that you speak to your doctor or other health care professional before starting occlusion training, do that.